quantophile/blog/mathsummaries/content/posts/schreve_volI_01_the_binomial_model.md

 \end{align\*}
 $$

-but this is impossible because of condition (\ref{eq:arb_free}).
+but this is impossible because of condition (3).
 The case $y < 0$ is treated similarly.
 This closes the proof.

 At first glance, this result is perhaps only moderately exciting, but we may write it in a more suggestive form.
-To say that \eqref{eq:arb_free} holds is equivalent to saying that, geometrically, the point $(1+r)$ lies between the points $u$ and $d$ on the real line, and therefore it is a convex combination of $u$ and $d$.
+To say that (3) holds is equivalent to saying that, geometrically, the point $(1+r)$ lies between the points $u$ and $d$ on the real line, and therefore it is a convex combination of $u$ and $d$.
 By the section formula,

 $$
 \begin{align\*}